user

 is treated specially, you can run into

-wacky behavior during distribution
+wacky behavior during

 if you include it in your normal build.
 So the alias serves to make sure dev/user.clj